-PRIORITIZATION OF PCSs
+PRIORITIZATION OF POTENTIAL CONTAMINATION SOURCES

-Prioritization of PCSs is accomplished through a priority setting scheme similar to that used by the EPA, as set forth in "Managing Groundwater Contamination Sources in Wellhead Protection Areas: A Priority Setting Approach" by the EPA (USEPA, 1991).
-This approach is recommended in the "Drinking Water Source Protection Program" by the State Division of Drinking Water (1993).
+Prioritization of PCSs is accomplished through a priority setting scheme similar to that used by the EPA, as set forth in "Managing Groundwater Contamination Sources in Wellhead Protection Areas: A Priority Setting Approach" by the EPA (USEPA 1991).
+This approach is recommended in the "Source Protection User's Guide for Ground Water" by the State Division of Drinking Water (2020).

 Using the EPA approach in its entirety was determined to be excessive for the scope and special circumstances of this study.
 However, the general theory of risk assessment used in the EPA approach is applicable for PCS prioritization.

 The prioritization approach described in this chapter consists of a strategy where PCSs are prioritized by assessing the risk potential of each source.
-Risk potential is a function of the likelihood of contamination and the severity of the potential contamination.
+Risk potential is a function of the likelihood of contamination and the severity of the resulting contamination.
 These two factors are each divided into two sub-categories and are defined as follows: